Quick Start Guide

 After doing the transformation, the **Target Objects** can be viewed in the **Transformed Objects** view.

-If any issue occurred during transformation or validation, the objects will move to the Error state and can be checked in the Error Objects view.
+If any issue occurred during transformation or association, the objects will move to the **Error** state and can be checked in the **Error Objects** view.

-Only objects that reached the Validated State will be processed by the importer.
-This includes objects which were validated and then marked as error during import.
+Only objects that reached the **Associated State** will be processed by the importer.
+This includes objects which were associated and then marked as error during import.&#x20;

-Here is a diagram with all the states the Objects in migration-center can go through:
+Here is a diagram with all the states the Objects in migration-center can go through:&#x20;

 Open the **Importers** page and click the **Add Importer** button: